 It’s not the repetition of the relational trauma that’s exciting.
 It’s the possibility that you might be able to get the love you’ve yearned for since childhood from an adult partner who’s similar to the parent who inflicted the core wound.
 That’s the problem.
-If the object of your desire is every bit as limited, broken and personality disordered as the parent who did the original damage, you’re not going to get a different result.
-Instead of healing and gaining mastery, you end up suffering more abuse and replaying misery.
+If the object of your desire is every bit as limited, broken, alcoholic, unstable, abusive and personality disordered as the parent who did the original damage, you’re not going to get a different result.
+Instead of healing and gaining mastery, you recreate the abuse and replay the misery.

 The thrill is the unconscious recognition that you’ve found someone every bit as screwed up as mom and dad, but this time you’ll be able to make it work.
 Because these relationships often begin with love bombing, you think you’re getting the opposite of what you experienced in childhood and then blammo!
 The mask comes off and you’re that hurting, dejected, despairing child wondering how and why it’s happening to you all over again.

-In this respect, what you find so exciting are those moments when your narcissist, psychopath or borderline partner behaves like normal person.
+In this respect, what you find so exciting are those moments when your narcissist, psychopath or borderline partner *behaves like a normal person*.
 So, how is it that normal is boring?
 Or, is having infrequent pockets of normalcy (i.e., the absence of abuse) what’s exciting?
 She’s behaving nicely!
 It’s so exciting!
 He asked me about my day and actually listened to me!
 It’s like winning the lottery!
-Being in a relationship with someone who’s consistently stable, mature, kind and has integrity can become your normal and life can be exciting every day if that’s what you find most exciting about relationships with narcissists and borderlines.

 What causes the feeling of excitement?
 In my opinion, it’s a form of operant conditioning reinforcement called a variant ratio schedule.
-Variant ratio schedules are what makes gambling so addictive for some people.
+A variant ratio schedule is what makes gambling so addictive for some people.
 In other words, casinos and personality disordered abusers use unpredictable, intermittent reward to keep you throwing good time, money and effort after bad.
-The casino dispenses money to keep you pulling the slot machine lever; abusers dispense “love” or periods of calm in between storms.
+The casino dispenses money to keep you pulling the slot machine lever; abusers dispense “love” or periods of calm in between their emotional storms.

 If it is, then perhaps boring is the new sexy.